sirifarif/am_training/README.md

     4. `make install`
 4. If you get errors for any of these commands, then consult the **README** file in the corresponding direcotry/submodule.

-5. Before running the **adaptation** commnad in next step, please run the following commands in the EllaVator project.
+5. Before running the **adaptation** commnad in next step, please checkout the **am_adaptation** branch and run the following commands in the EllaVator project.
 This is for getting the audio data.

     `./gradlew extractAudio`